Adharmic - That which goes against dharma or the universal physical, psychological and moral laws as governed by Ishvara (God).

 Subtle body - The mind, intellect and ego.

-Svadharma - One’s personal dharma.
+Svadharma - One’s "programming" or personal dharma.
 Vedanta suggests that we honor our own innate abilities and avoid action that conflicts with our nature.

 Tamas - One of the three gunas or powers.
 Tamas provides the matter to create, sustain and dissolve Ishvara’s creation.
-On a more subtle level, tamas is one of the three mental conditions that needs to be managed by jivas.
+At the microcosmic level, tamas is one of the three psychological conditions needed to be managed by jivas.
 Tamas can effect the jiva in both positive and negative ways.
-On one hand, tamas helps to keep us grounded and is required in order to fall asleep at night.
+On one hand, tamas helps to keep us grounded and is required in order to carry out certain functions, such as falling asleep.
 On the other hand, too much tamas can make us lazy, doubtful and fearful.
 Tamas has the power to veil and therefore, hide the truth from the jiva.

 Vasana - Conditioned tendency.
 Once a like or dislike is established and reinforced through thoughts and action, it becomes a conditioned tendency or vasana.
 Vasanas can develop to have a life of their own, influencing our actions at an unconscious level.